cris-wendler/awstasks-with-python/README.md

-# awstasks-with-python
+# Automating some AWS tasks with Python
-Automating some AWS tasks with Python
+*Repository for some AWS tasks with Python*